Ultimate Room-by-Room Guide: Keep Your Dog Cool & Safe at Home This Summer

 3. Are cooling mats safe for all dogs?

 Watch for excessive panting, drooling, lethargy, and glassy eyes.
-Take temp if possible—over 103°F is concerning.
+Take their temperature if possible—anything over 103°F warrants immediate cooling and veterinary advice.